uclaacm/hack-sprint-w22/session-5-data-and-networking/README.md

 A key value pair in a JSON takes on the form of `"key" : value`.
 The key has to be a String (something like "eric" or "abc"), but the value can take on many types.
 This is sort of similar to a map or dictionary if you have worked with any of those.

 ## AsyncImage
+AsyncImage is a new view introduced in iOS 15 that helps load images asynchronously using a URL.
+"Asynchronous" is probably a word you will hear/have heard thrown around a bunch.
+Essentially what it means is that the code loading the photo will not get in the way of the other code running.
+This is useful since we don't want the app to freeze/look blank while we are trying to load an image from a URL.
+We can pass in a URL to AsyncImage and also choose a placeholder.

 Thanks for coming!